 - Road: Fv.
 64 between Vevang in the municipality of Eide and Kårvåg in the municipality of Averøy in Møre og Romsdal.

-- Length: 8.27 kilometres.
-The Atlantic Road is part of the 36-kilometre long National Tourist Route between Bud and Kårvåg.
+- Length: 8.27 kilometers.
+The Atlantic Road is part of the 36-kilometer long National Tourist Route between Bud and Kårvåg.

 - Construction: The construction started 1 August 1983.
 The opening of the road took place 7 July 1989.

 - Bridges: 7 bridges of a total length of 891 meters.

 The Atlantic Ocean Tunnel connects Kristiansund to the island of Averøy.
 From Kristiansund’s town center, follow fv.
 70 to the roundabout where fv.
 64 starts (follow signs towards Molde).
 The tunnel is approximately five kilometers long.
 Cyclists are not allowed through the tunnel.
 The Atlantic Ocean Tunnel is a toll road.
 Follow fv.
 64 to Kårvåg, the northeast part of the National Tourist Route.